titikshagupta164-a11y/VSD_RISCV_INTERNSHIP/README.md

 - Examined machine-level instructions using the `objdump` utility.
 - Compared assembly output produced under different optimization levels.
 - Analyzed the impact of compiler optimizations on instruction count and execution efficiency.
-- Verified successful execution of RISC-V object code using the Spike simulator.
+- Verified successful execution of RISC-V object code.
 - Observed how compiler optimizations can transform iterative logic into highly optimized machine instructions.

 ---